Appliance lab

 Appliance

-Four QEMU evidence scripts cover the installer end to end: the PXE/HTTP chain boots the installer kernel + initrd, serves the image over HTTP, and asserts serial success markers before re-booting into the written disk and logging in over SSH.
-The ISO path wraps the same image in a bootable ISO and additionally verifies GPT layout and power-off-not-reboot behavior.
+Four QEMU evidence scripts cover the installer end to end: the PXE/HTTP chain boots the installer kernel and initrd, serves the image over HTTP, and asserts serial success markers before rebooting into the written disk and logging in over SSH.
+The ISO path wraps the same image in a bootable ISO and also verifies GPT layout and power-off-not-reboot behaviour.
 The Ventoy path proves the installer finds the appliance ISO as a file on a FAT/exFAT data partition rather than as burned boot media.
-The scenarios script covers what the other three don't: a forced mid-init panic recovering cleanly, MAC-based install pinning on multi-homed boxes, and rescue console access.
+The scenarios script covers what the other three do not: a forced mid-init panic recovering cleanly, MAC-based install pinning on multi-homed boxes, and rescue console access.

-Proves Installer boots and completes for real across HTTP/PXE, ISO, and Ventoy paths, plus fault/pin/rescue scenarios
+Proves Installer boots and completes for real across HTTP/PXE, ISO, and Ventoy paths, plus fault, pinning, and rescue scenarios

 Requires An operator-supplied installer kernel with IP_PNP_DHCP, VIRTIO_NET, VIRTIO_BLK, EXT4 built in